inkandswitch/backchannel/README.md

 Backchannel is a cross platform progressive web application combining novel out-of-band identity verification techniques with a modernised pet name address book system.

-This prototype will allow two people to share content safely in a cohesive, easily understood interface.
+This prototype will allow two people to share documents safely over time in a cohesive, easily understood interface.
 It will satisfy certain cases of heightened risk without dramatic configuration or expertise required on behalf of network participants.